Khosla-backed startup hopes to bring doctors to patients' mobiles

-SAN FRANCISCO (Reuters) - HealthTap Chief Executive Officer Ron Gutman believes paying the doctor a visit is expensive and time-consuming.
+SAN FRANCISCO, July 30 (Reuters) - HealthTap Chief Executive Officer Ron Gutman believes paying the doctor a visit is expensive and time-consuming.
 So why not bring the doctor to the patient - digitally?

 On Wednesday, the Palo Alto-based startup, which is backed by investor Vinod Khosla, introduced a virtual-consult service called HealthTap Prime.
 Consumers can opt to pay $99 a month to text or video conference with a physician, online or via a smartphone.